Ajdev11/maroon/README.md

 ### Your PR is merged!

-Congratulations :tada::tada: The Maroon team thanks you :sparkles:.
+Congratulations :tada::tada: The Maroon team thanks you :sparkles:

 Once your PR is merged, your contributions will be publicly visible on the project.